 I still own all my Nancy Drew books and vintage Disney records and I have spent almost my entire adult life writing about an art movement that, according to critics, appeals only to teenage girls.

 Pre-Raphaelite art speaks to me, touching me, reaching me, daring me.

-I have had feelings throughout my life that I cannot label or understand.
+Throughout my life, I have had feelings that I cannot always label or understand.
 It’s an indefinable thing that I can not convey.